BaileySri/Practical-Software-Defense-for-GPS-Spoofing-on-a-Hobby-UAV/README.md

 # You Can’t Get There from Here: Orthogonal Sensor Detection of UAV GPS Spoofing

 ## Paper Abstract
 Autonomous systems, such as unmanned aerial vehicles (UAVs) and self driving cars, operate by reacting to physical phenomena captured by onboard sensors.
-Current UAVs rely on the Global Positioning System (GPS), or other radio navigation systems, to provide ground truth location information.
+Current UAVs rely on the Global Positioning System (GPS), or other global navigation satellite system, to determine their location on Earth.
+Consequently, the GPS receiver can be used as an implicit control channel for autonomous systems.
-Consequently, the GPS receiver can be used as an implicit control channel for these autonomous systems.
 We propose a software defense that uses observations from independent sensor systems to detect GPS spoofing.
-We have modified an open source UAV control program to incorporate our defense, and evaluated our defense on hobby-grade drone hardware using simulated GPS spoofing.
-In our field tests we demonstrate that built-in sensor fusion mechanisms were unable to detect GPS spoofing, and that our method could detect subtle GPS spoofing using multiple different sensors.
+We modify an open source UAV control program to incorporate our defense and evaluate our defense on hobby-grade drone hardware using simulated GPS spoofing.
+In our field tests we demonstrate that built-in sensor fusion mechanisms were unable to detect GPS spoofing and that our method could detect subtle GPS spoofing using multiple different sensors.

 ## How to install
 The modifications to ArduPilot for our defense can be built using the normal [ArduPilot install instructions](https://ardupilot.org/dev/docs/building-the-code.html).